fs3l/gigahorse-toolchain/mytests/README.md

 make
 ```

-The first run compiles four Datalog programs to native binaries and takes about
-two minutes.
-They are cached in `../cache/`, so later runs take a few seconds.

-Output ends with the lifted three-address IR of `Max.sol`, also saved to
-`../.temp/Max/out/contract.tac`:
+`make` compiles `Max.sol` to runtime bytecode, decompiles it, and prints the
+lifted three-address IR:

 ```
 function max(uint256)() public {